Identifying and achieving the stability objective

 Family Reunification and timely service provision

 It is important to take all reasonable steps to provide the services and supports necessary to achieve the objective of sustainable family preservation or family reunification.
 Failure to provide services in a timely way is contrary to the child’s best interests.
-If services cannot be provided in a timely way due to waiting lists or lack of availability, the case planner should be informed as a matter of urgency so operational managers can seek ways to address the issue.
+The Court is restricted from making any future order for a child to remain out of parental care if the department has been unable to evidence that all reasonable steps have been taken to provide the services necessary in the best interests of the child. (s276, CYFA).

-Carers should be encouraged to consider how they will support reunification and whether they will be able to offer ongoing care if family reunification cannot be achieved in a timely way.
+Carers should be encouraged to consider how they will support reunification, and whether they will be able to offer ongoing care if family reunification cannot be achieved in a timely way.

 Progress towards reunification should be closely monitored and adjustments made to assistance being provided where this will promote timely achievement of the objective.
 Regular review of the risk assessment will assist in determining whether the services and support provided to the family has increased safety and protection and decreased the consequence and probability of harm to the child and therefore informs what progress is being made toward reunification.